 So some males wrap females in fabric to gain control.
 From which some migrate to new places.
 In the new places, the females insist on wrapping themselves in a carpet.
 Say in 30 degrees, this time to make political statements.
 See, she is the only one not having a mat under.
 Cause she prefers it around.
 Armed cops rush in to the scene to address the “public concern”.
 But how can she untell a statement?
 By uncovering the fabric of course!
 Meanwhile bystanders are chilling by the beach and judging the scene in one way or another… And sitting on their own mats by the way, instead of wearing them!
 Everyone has their own strong opinion.
 No one knows what they are doing or why.
 Confused state.

 Now add a truck that drives over the whole absurd scenery.
 Our world has already become surreal… #nice #france #world #wonderland

 PS.
 Now Facebook wants me to tag 6 people in there.
 And I was on the exact same beach just two days ago, so I probably could!

 I spent the weekend at the reportedly hottest hack event of the globe, TechChrunch Disrupt Hackathon that came to London.
-I was just spending my vacation, so no serious intention of disrupting the tech scene, especially that I had a terrible fever.
+I was just spending my vacation, so no serious intention of disrupting the tech scene, especially that I had a horrible fever.
 But it was quite stimulating and although I was involved in two hacks, they were both finished.
-With Sohail we submitted our emotional data platform among 89 hacks done by 750 subscribed hackers and Tanja presented it on the stage since my voice was completely lost.
+With Sohail we submitted our emotional data platform among 89 hacks done by 750 subscribed hackers and Tanja presented it on the stage since my voice was too dark.